 Since the printing of a program for interracial action the committee has been receiving commendatory letters and encouragement from many sources.
 The response has been so heartening that plans for incorporating the program in pampalet form are under way.
 In the pamphlet certain features of the program necessitating fuller explanation will be dealt with.
-The committee invites all interested to avail themselves of the offers made The committee has supplied speakers on the interracial question to three Catholic audiences in the past month.
+The committee invites all interested to avail themselves of the offers made in the program to outside groups.
+The committee has supplied speakers on the interracial question to three Catholic audiences in the past month.